 El Dorado Arts Council’s Arts Incubator provides fiduciary oversight, financial management, and other administrative services to help build the capacity of cultural projects and emerging arts groups which are not 501(c)(3) organizations.
 Donations made to the project through the Incubator are considered charitable in nature and may be tax-deductible.
 El Dorado Arts Council accepts Incubator projects which have an arts and culture focus and serve the public good.

 For more information about the Arts Incubator, Email Andrew Vonderschmitt

 Your tax-deductible contributions to these projects support cultural innovation in El Dorado County.

-This scholarship provides access to Expressive Art, which focuses on art as process versus product.
-The scholarship provides essential experiences and creative outlet while fostering meaningful connections with community organizations and giving voice to the creative force within us all through workshops, community projects, classes, and groups.
+This outreach program provides access to Expressive Art, which focuses on art as process versus product.
+The program provides essential experiences and creative outlet while fostering meaningful connections with community organizations and giving voice to the creative force within us all through workshops, community projects, classes, and groups.

 Divide Music Coalition

 The vision of Divide Music Coalition is that all elementary students be exposed to music, both listening and playing a simple instrument; a music program that allows interested and talented students to progress through a program, providing the opportunity to advance their skills; and to foster a community that gathers around young musicians, supporting and enjoying their musical journeys.